soulsmods/ModEngine2/README.md

 # Mod Engine 2

+> [!IMPORTANT]
+> Development on Mod Engine 2 is discontinued.
+Any future work will be done on [me3](https://github.com/garyttierney/me3).

 Mod Engine 2 is a ground up rewrite of Mod Engine, a runtime code patching and injection library used for adding modding functionality to the Souls games by FROM Software.